What Florida Condo Associations Do Not Cover (And Why Every Owner Needs HO-6 Insurance)

 Your association insures the building.

-Your HO-6 policy must be designed accordingly.
+Your HO-6 policy should be designed accordingly.